 West Hollywood (WeHo)

-Sandwiched between Hollywood and Beverly Hills, West Hollywood is home to the world famous Sunset Strip,
+West Hollywood is sandwiched between Hollywood and Beverly Hills and is home to the world-famous Sunset Strip,

 A hotbed of 60s counterculture, rock scene of the 70s, and heavy metal haven of the 80s, WeHo played a significant role in pop culture, worldwide.
 Longtime nightclubs like Whisky a Go Go and Troubadour still launch music careers and host intimate shows with big-time acts.